 MEMBERSHIP

 Qualifications For Membership.
-Members of the church are those members who were previously members of the ___________ United Methodist Church.
+Members of the church are those members who were previously members of the New Life United Methodist Church.
 Those seeking new membership must:

 Through their actions, words, lifestyle, and affiliations, evidence a genuine experience of regeneration through faith in and acceptance of the Lord Jesus Christ as personal Savior.